Getting Started - Time Series Charts

 - Are the number of Confirmed Cases decreasing? (trend)

 - Is there a correlation between confirmed cases and deaths?

-Superset has a rich library of time series graphs for different use cases, such as: Line Charts, Area Charts, Time Series Bar Charts, Dual Line Charts, Calendar Heat Maps, Horizon Charts, and more.
-In this article, we will show examples of some of these charts and how changing a visualization type can dramatically change how data is displayed for trend analysis.
+Superset has a rich library of time series charts for different use cases, such as: Line Charts, Area Charts, Time Series Bar Charts, Dual Line Charts, Calendar Heat Maps, Horizon Charts, and more.
+In this article, we will show examples of some of these charts and how changing a visualization type can dramatically change how a data set is displayed for trend analysis.

-Time Field: This is a independent variable and is represented on the X-axis.
+Time Field: This is an independent variable and is represented on the X axis.
 Options in the Time Column drop-down are fields that have the option temporal in the Columns field within the data source.
 The Time Grain drop-down indicates the data aggregated label used when displaying the metrics.